moosahassan/udacity/prj1-LANE_DETECTION/CarND-LaneLines-P1/writeup_template.md

 After a few attempts, a good combination of these parameters was found to be (rho = 2, theta = pi/2, threshold = 15, min_line_length = 10, max_line_gap = 50)

-As a final step, we processed the Hough lines so that they can be extrapolated and fitted onto the image under consideration.
+As a final step, we processed the Hough lines so that they can be extrapolated and fitted onto the image under consideration using `draw_lines_new` @ [https://cmlpr.github.io/blog/2016/12/06/finding-lane-lines
+].
 The left and right lanes were processed separately and then placed on the same image.

 [//]: # (Image References)